 Popular culture now makes it known how much Aaron Burr believed in the education of women, endorsing “with avidity and prepossession” what he would read in Mary Wollstonecraft’s 1792 A Vindication of the Rights of Woman.
-He applied these principles to the upbringing of his only daughter, Theodosia.
+He applied these principles to the upbringing of Theodosia, his only daughter to survive beyond early childhood.
 Theodosia’s curiosity, development, and sense of mischief can be seen in this handful of letters, written as a preteen to her half-brother, John Bartow Prevost, who was a full seventeen years her senior.
 Here in 1794, she is anxiously awaiting more books of the Latin classics and takes no shame when John teasingly calls Virgil, Terence, and Plautus her “friends.”

 At the close of the letter, Theodosia is eager to practice her French, and, despite the fact that she was being tutored by an émigré escaping the French Revolution, the Revolution seeps approvingly into the final sendoff.
 She notes in the postscript that “Citoyen Alexis” sends his compliments and seeks news of John.

 “Citizen” had become the appropriate manner of address in Revolutionary France, meant to confer equality on all people when titles of nobility were abolished.
 An irony arises here, since “Citizen Alexis” was an enslaved servant of the Burr family.

 The French Revolution would figure most directly in the life of her correspondent, the half-brother who was leaving for Paris to serve as secretary to the United States minister, James Monroe, as the Revolution was emerging from the Reign of Terror.

 One may catch a sense of her loneliness, as 11-year old Theodosia’s mother died just months earlier, and politics often kept her father, a United States Senator, away.